Improved computation of fundamental domains for arithmetic Fuchsian groups: Geometry

 \subsection{Normalized basis}

-Algorithm 4.7 of \cite{JV09} details how to compute the normalized basis of $G$, and we do not modify it.
-We do record it here, to demonstrate that whenever we apply Algorithm \ref{alg:reduct} to reduce an element, the corresponding normalized boundary has been pre-computed (and thus we are able to apply our improved algorithms).
+Algorithm 4.7 of \cite{JV09} details how to compute the normalized basis of $G$, and is not modified here.
+We do record it, to demonstrate that whenever we apply Algorithm \ref{alg:reduct} to reduce an element, the corresponding normalized boundary has been pre-computed (and thus we are able to apply our improved algorithms).